 Add the apple and cook for one minute more.

 Add the wine and orange juice and cook for one minute.

 Add the tomato paste.
 Stir well to combine and cook for one minute.

 Add the chicken broth and bring to a boil.

-Remove the pan from the heat and Stir in a half a teaspoon of both salt and pepper to the chicken broth and vegetable mixture.
+Remove the pan from the heat and stir in one half a teaspoon of both salt and pepper to the chicken broth and vegetable mixture.

 Pour the chicken broth mixture over the browned short ribs in the slow cooker and cover with a lid.

 Cook on LOW heat for 8 - 10 hours, or until ribs are fork tender.
 Serve over mashed potatoes.